Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: System Model

 The wireless channel is assumed to be block fading, denoted by $\mathbf{H} = \left[\mathbf{h}_{1}, \mathbf{h}_{2}, \ldots, \mathbf{h}_{M}\right]^T \in \mathbb{C}^{M \times N}$, where $\mathbf{h}_{m}^{T} \in \mathbb{C}^{1 \times N}$, $m \in \mathcal{M}$, denotes the channel from the output layer of SIM to the $m$-th antenna of the receiver.
 In this letter, we adopt the Rician fading model \cite{yao2024channel}, yielding

 where $p$ is the path loss, $K$ is the Rician factor, $\mathbf{H}_{\mathrm{LOS}}$ is the line-of-sight (LOS) component, characterizing the direct path between SIM and receiver, which is defined by ${[\mathbf{H}_{\mathrm{LOS}}]}_{m,n} = e^{-j\frac{2\pi}{\lambda}d_{m,n}}$, where $d_{m,n}$ denotes the distance from the $n$-th meta-atom on the output layer of the SIM to the $m$-th antenna at the receiving array. $\mathbf{H}_{\mathrm{NLOS}}$ is the non-LOS (NLOS) component, following the circularly symmetric complex Gaussian distribution with a zero mean and an identity covariance matrix.
-As a result, the received signal can be modeled as
+In this paper, we focus on the optimization of SIM to enable semantic encoding by assuming that the wireless channel coefficients have been estimated using advanced channel estimation approaches \cite{yao2024channel}.